Code-Institute-Submissions/antonios/README.md

 ### Imagery

-* All of the imagery has tones of orange to go with the colour scheme of the website.
+* All of the imagery has tones of orange, red or yellow to go with the colour scheme of the website.

 ### Typography